earthlab/earthlab.github.io/_posts/courses/earth-analytics/05-remote-sensing-uncertainty-lidar/in-class/2017-02-15-spatial03-import-summarize-tree-height-data.md

 After completing this tutorial, you will be able to:

-* Use pipes to summarize tree height data by plot stored in `.csv` format
+* Use pipes to summarize tree height data by plot stored in `.csv` format.
-* Merge a regular `data.frame` to a spatial `data.frame` object
+* Merge a regular `data.frame` to a spatial `data.frame` object.
-* Create scatterplots using `ggplot()` that compare 2 variables using a 1:1 line
+* Create scatterplots using `ggplot()` that compare 2 variables using a 1:1 line.

 ## <i class="fa fa-check-square-o fa-2" aria-hidden="true"></i> What You Need